 "Next to the Word of God, the noble art of music is the greatest treasure in the world.
 This precious gift has been given to man alone that he might thereby remind himself that God has created man for the express purpose of praising and extolling God." -Martin Luther, 1538

 Westminster is dedicated and committed to the worship of God through a wide variety of musical / artistic styles, periods and mediums - both vocal and instrumental.
 Services are designed to speak to all in a diverse congregation.
 A consistently high quality is sought so that the Lord is glorified, the heart is blessed and the message is reinforced by the art that conveys it.
 We are committed to maintaining the highest tradition of church music, informed by the history, literature and artistic achievement of Christianity.

-Meet our new Director of Music Ministries, Garrett Martin
+A past performance of our Director of Music Ministries, Garrett Martin

 The Adult Choir enhances and deepens the weekly worship experience through choral offerings from traditional and contemporary sacred music.
 They are known as one of Western New York's premiere choral groups.
 At Christmas and Easter the choir, along with orchestral ensembles, offers special music programs.

 The Handbell Choir is open for participation to teenagers and adults.
 The group performs in worship services throughout the year and on Christmas Eve.

 Westminster Presents, like all of Westminster's fine arts programming, is focused on the greater Buffalo community and includes established local artists as well as well-known guest artists.
 Please join us for the 2012 season.
 Donations are accepted at the door, unless otherwise noted.